On the Degeneracy of Spin Ice Graphs, and its Estimate via the Bethe Permanent: Graph theory for Spin Ice

-where $v$ are the vertices of the graph $\mathcal G$, and $s_j$ have a certain orientation, such that the minimum of the energy corresponds to minimal absolute value of charge, defined as the difference between vertices pointing in or out.
+where $v$ are the vertices of the graph $\mathcal G$ and each $s_j$ has an orientation specified by $\pm$.
+Given a vertex $v$, the \textit{charge} of such vertex is defined as $Q_v=\sum_{j\rightarrow v} \pm s_j$, and thus the Hamiltonian is such that the minimum of the energy corresponds to minimal absolute value of charge, defined as the difference between vertices pointing in or out, as in ref~\cite{Field}.

 To see the connection between frustrated spins in the system consider $e=|E(\mathcal G)|$ the total number of edges (ordered pairs of adjacent vertices) of the graph~\cite{graph}, while $n=|V(\mathcal G)|$ is the total number of nodes.
 Let us first introduce a few graph theoretical constructs in order to fix the notation.
 For a generic and undirected graph $\mathcal G$ consider the (undirected) incidence matrix $B$ of size $n \times e$ with entries $B_{i\beta}$, where $i$ is an integer between $1$ and $n$ on the set of vertices and $\beta$ is an integer between $1$ and $e$ on the set of edges, such that: